-5. If prompted, confirm to save changes.
+5. Confirm your changes to save.

 Import and export match lists

 You can only import and export license plate registration numbers.
 Other vehicle information supported by match lists, for example aliases, cannot be imported or exported.

 You can import a .csv or a .txt file with a list of license plate registration numbers that you want to use in a match list.
 You have the following import options: